Program-Specific Application Requirements

 Applicants to the Individualized Study LL.M. must prepare a detailed study proposal in addition to the general application requirements.
 An applicant's study proposal should outline a plan of study, include the purpose of the plan of study, and list the applicant's desired courses (at least 24 credits) as well as several alternate courses.
 Students in an individualized study program generally should plan to take no more than two seminar courses per semester, and should be aware that courses identified as J.D. seminars may have very limited seating for LL.M. students.

-U.S.-educated applicants to the Taxation LL.M. must have taken a basic Federal Income Taxation class as part of their J.D. program.
+U.S.-educated applicants to the Taxation LL.M. and Executive LL.M. in Taxation must have taken a basic Federal Income Taxation class as part of their J.D. program, or, alternatively, must complete, prior to matriculation at Georgetown, our online Foundations of Federal Income Taxation course.
 (Foreign-educated students in the Tax program will take U.S. Income Tax: Principles and Practices during their first semester).

 Applicants to the Securities & Financial Regulation LL.M.